Sadly, due to the coronavirus pandemic, we have had to cancel the 2020 and 2021 festivals.

 CAN I LEAVE THE FESTIVAL AND COME BACK IN?

-On entry, you will be issued with a coloured wristband.
-As long as it stays intact on your wrist, the wristband allows you to leave the festival and re-enter on the same day only.
+At the Main Beer and Music event, you will be issued with a coloured wristband on entry.
+As long as it stays intact on your wrist, the wristband allows you to leave the festival and re-enter on the same day only (Friday and Saturday).
 No entry or re-entry to site will be permitted after 10.00pm or after the gate closes.

 Go to Entrance prices page.